warlock20/StartWithA/TODOs/AI_Implementation_roadmap.md

 ---

-# WEEK 1-2: Foundation Layer
+# WEEK 1-2: Foundation Layer : THIS IS COMPLETE

 ## Goals
 - [ ] New database tables for AI features